Evil Existence?

 If that is what you ask as you reach the end, you have answered your own question; and I hope that you have done so to your own gratification.

-A professor asked the students : “Did God create everything?”
+A professor asked the students : “Did God create everything there is?”

 One said: "Yes, he did!"